COSS® Recertification Requirements:

 It's important to maintain the necessary safety and health training so you can remain current in your industry.

 Recertifications are only accepted during the year of your COSS expiration.
-Recertifiation for graduates expiring in 2017 will open late Summer or early Fall.
-You will receive
+Recertifiation for graduates expiring in 2017 is open now.

 Will I receive notices of my recertification due date?